rohit-nayak-ps/vreplication/commands/switchreads.md

      that the workflow was successful and user is ready to use the target keyspace now.
      However if, for any reason, we want to abort this workflow using the -reverse flag deletes the rules that were setup and vtgate will route the queries to this table to the the source table.
-     There is no way to reverse the use of the -revert flag other than by recreating the routing rules again.
+     There is no way to reverse the use of the -reverse flag other than by recreating the routing rules again using the vtctl ApplyRoutingRules command.
  * *keyspace.workflow*

     name of target keyspace and the associated workflow